 Winter Over the Bay.
 7x11, oil on hemp panel.
 2019

 We were snowed in for most of the week.
 The recycling bin is full.
-I finally broke down and started on a couple of winter sketches.
+I finally broke down and started on some winter themes.

 Winter Sketch.
 5x7, oil on hemp panel.
 2019